 Before then, you will meet your fellow Now Teachers.
 You will also start getting to know your Programme Manager.

 Some trainees may have training or an induction during the summer.
-We want you to feel part of the network as soon as possible, so mare sure you meet others in your cohort by inviting you to Now Teach sessions to and our annual conference held in London in July.
+We want you to feel part of the network as soon as possible, so we arrange welcoming events during the summer.

 Before a teacher training offer is made, you will have to complete some pre-training checks.
 Any offer is conditional on the successful completion of all these checks.